Mintbase/Grants-Program/applications/staking-rewards-collector-front-end.md

 **How did you hear about the Grants Program?**

-* I watched a video, on youtube, with Gavin Wood where he mentioned the Web3 Foundation and the grants program.
+* I watched a video, on youtube, with Gavin Wood where he mentioned the Mintbase and the grants program.